SHAREHOLDER ALERT: Levi & Korsinsky Notifies Farfetch Limited(FTCH) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- PR Newswire) NEW YORK, Dec.
-12, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Farfetch Limited ("Farfetch" or the "Company") (NYSE: FTCH ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
+18, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Farfetch Limited ("Farfetch" or the "Company") (NYSE: FTCH) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Farfetch investors who were adversely affected by alleged securities fraud between March 9, 2023 and August 17, 2023.
 Follow the link below to get more information and be contacted by a member of our team: